The Ultimate Guide to Mardi Gras Carnival New Orleans 2023

 When is Mardi Gras?
 Fat Tuesday New Orleans Experience

-The date of Fat Tuesday in 2022 is the 1st March, so the event will start from mid-February.
-However, if you’re heading to Mardi Gras New Orleans 2022, I recommend that you go for the full Fat Tuesday New Orleans experience.
-These celebrations can be that wild that NOLA locals have a public holiday on Ash Wednesday to recover!
+Fat Tuesday in 2023 is the 21st of February so the event will start in early February.
+However, if you’re heading to Mardi Gras New Orleans 2023, I recommend you go for the full Fat Tuesday New Orleans experience.
+These celebrations can be so wild that NOLA locals have a public holiday on Ash Wednesday to recover!

 One of the most obvious things to do in NOLA during Mardi Gras is to watch the parades.